constellation-daq/Constellation/docs/operator_guide/tutorials/missioncontrol.md

 MissionControl main window after first initialization
 ```

-The reason why the initialization of the `EudaqNativeWriter` failed becomes clear after checking its console output:
+The reason why the initialization of the `EudaqNativeWriter` failed becomes clear after checking its log messages either via the console output or a logging user interface:

 ```{error}
 Critical failure during transition: Key '_data_transmitters' does not exist
 ```

-The `_data_transmitters` configuration parameter is a required and contains the canonical name of all satellites from which
+The `_data_transmitters` configuration parameter is mandatory information and contains the canonical name of all satellites from which
 the receiver should receive data.
 The canonical name is `SATELLITE_TYPE.SATELLITE_NAME`, which in this case corresponds to
 `RandomTransmitter.Sender`.
-To fix the initialization, the file should be adapted:
+In order to correct this and allow a successful initialization, the file should be adapted as follows:

 ```toml
 [satellites.Sputnik]